CGS & CML Reference¶

 Cardinality one + nested child: When the child ref is not top-level {relation_name}.name (e.g. under meta.ailment on a move), declare materialize: { kind: from_parent_get, path: [...] } on that one relation.
 Only from_parent_get is allowed on cardinality one; query-scoped materialization remains for many relations.

 id_from (optional): sequence of JSON object keys from the row object to a scalar string or number used as the stable id (e.g. a canonical URL).
 YAML may be a list [location_area, url] or a dotted string location_area.url.
-When id_from is present and non-empty, you do not need a fields entry named id_field solely for decoding; the runtime injects id_field into decoded rows from this path when missing.
+When id_from is present and non-empty, you do not need a fields entry named id_field solely for decoding.

 Constraints: